-Replace troublesome hoses or sprayers, refill self-watering containers, and give everything a good, deep watering the day before you leave, especially if no one will be around to check on the garden.
+Replace troublesome garden hoses or spray nozzles, refill self-watering containers, and give everything a good, deep watering the day before you leave, especially if no one will be around to check on the garden.

-If you’ll be traveling for a few weeks in the summer, consider solarizing your garden beds—you’ll save water and come back to a clean slate.
+If you’ll be gone on vacation for several weeks in the summer, consider solarizing your garden beds—you’ll save water and come back to a clean slate.

 Pick, pick, pick.

 Even if you’ve set up your entire garden to be watered automatically, you should still arrange for someone to stop by and harvest vegetables to keep your plants productive.
 I have never had friends turn down a chance to go shopping in their own personal farmers’ market!

 Regular harvesting leads to higher yields, as the frequent picking forces the plant to produce more fruit for its survival.
 Because no matter what we want to believe, a tomato plant only exists to set enough seed to make tomato babies, and not to give us bottomless bowls of fresh tomato salsa.

 Fruits left to overripen on the plant will make it think its job is done.
 So bring in all those cucumbers, beans, and zucchini, and gift them to friends and neighbors if you can’t store or use them all.

 Download my Fruit & Vegetable Storage Guide for printable charts, helpful tips, and secret tricks for keeping your produce super fresh for as long as possible.